HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 <a name="dataflow" href="#"> </a>

-At a high level, the application goes through the following steps:
+At a high level, we will go through the following steps:

-1. Data preprocessing: prepare parsed sentences.
+1. Data preprocessing and loading
 2. Candidate generation and Feature extraction:
   - Extract mentions of people in the text
   - Extract all candidate pairs of people that possibly participate in a